Brand Name Fraxiparine Common Name nadroparin

 Bleeding: The most serious risk associated with nadroparin is bleeding in any tissue or organ.
 It is extremely important to have regular blood tests (as prescribed by your doctor) to ensure that the correct level of blood thinning is occurring.
-If you have an increased risk of bleeding (for example, if you are over 65), your doctor should closely monitor your condition while you are taking this medication.
+If you have an increased risk of bleeding (for example, if you are over 65, have liver failure, reduced kidney function, high blood pressure, or a history of ulcers), your doctor should closely monitor your condition while you are taking this medication.

 Body weight: The safety and efficacy of nadroparin for very heavy people (e.g., over 120 kg) and very light people (e.g., under 45 kg) have not been fully established.
 If your weight is very high or low, your doctor will monitor you closely while you are taking this medication.

-Medical conditions: If you have coronary artery disease, high blood pressure, kidney problems, or liver problems, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Cardiovascular problems: If you have coronary artery disease or high blood pressure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Platelets: While you are using nadroparin, your doctor will also be monitoring your platelet count.
 If your platelet level drops very suddenly, you may have to stop this medication and switch to another type of medication.
-Make sure to tell your doctor if you have had any problems with low platelets or platelet defects in the past.
+Make sure to tell doctors involved in your care if you have had any problems with low platelets or platelet defects in the past.

 Prosthetic heart valves: There have been reports of people with prosthetic heart valves who developed clots in their valves when treated with low-molecular-weight heparin medications such as nadroparin.
 Your doctor will need to monitor you closely while you are taking nadroparin.